scds/intro-spss/lessons/lesson1.md

 In addition to defining the type of data, you can also define descriptive variable labels and value labels for variable names and data values.

 Descriptive labels are longer, more descriptive titles for variables.
-As you may have noticed, variables names are short and concise.
-When creating statistical reports and charts, SPSS will use the descriptive labels, whereas variable names are mainly used within the data sheet view.
+As you may have noticed, variable names are short and concise.
+When creating statistical reports and charts, SPSS will use descriptive labels, whereas variable names are mainly used within the data sheet view.

 ### Value Labels

 <img src="../assets/img/lessons/environment4.png" alt="" width="60%" style="border: solid 2px black">

 Value labels provide a method for mapping your variable values to string labels.
 In this example, there are two acceptable values for the *marital* variable.
-A value of 0 means that the subject is single, and a value of 1 means that they're married.
+A value of 0 signifies that the subject is unmarried, whereas a value of 1 signifies that they're married.

 ### Missing and Invalid Data